datacite/schema-docs/docs/properties/fundingreference.rst

 .. rubric:: Footnotes
 .. [#f1] The `Research Organization Registry (ROR) <https://ror.org>`_ is a global, community-led registry of open persistent identifiers for research and funding organizations.
-.. [#f2] The Crossref service is called `Open Funder Registry <https://www.crossref.org/services/funder-registry/>`_.
-In September 2023, Crossref and ROR announced a long-term plan to deprecate the Open Funder Registry and merge it into ROR.
-More information in the ROR documentation: `Transition from Open Funder Registry to ROR <https://ror.readme.io/docs/funder-registry>`_
+.. [#f2] Crossref Funder IDs and the Open Funder Registry are being replaced by ROR.
+See: https://ror.readme.io/docs/funder-registry
-.. [#f3] In 2021, GRID published its final public release and passed the torch to ROR for being the community driven research organisation identifier.
-More information in the ROR documentation: `Transition from GRID to ROR <https://ror.readme.io/docs/grid>`_
-.. [#f4] International Standard Name Identifier (ISNI): https://isni.org
+.. [#f3] GRID is no longer openly available and recommends use of ROR.
+See: https://ror.readme.io/docs/grid